Stacey D. Stewart

 - Honorary degrees from Alabama A&M, Morgan State University, Texas Southern University and Trinity University

-Mrs. Stewart officially took the helm January 1, 2017 and is deeply committed to our mission.
-A visionary leader who will grow our revenue base and enhance our Foundation’s financial strength, she has a talent for bringing communities together to solve the toughest problems.
-She officially took the helm on January 1, 2017, and is the first African-American woman to lead the March of Dimes at an important moment in our history.
-Right now, not every baby has a fair chance at a healthy start because of racial and geographic disparities.
-As our national spokesperson, Mrs. Stewart will raise awareness of prematurity and birth defects with diverse communities and connect our mission to those families that are most in need.
+Mrs. Stewart has a talent for bringing communities together to solve the toughest problems.
+She officially took the helm on January 1, 2017, and is the first African-American woman to lead March of Dimes at an important moment in our history.
+Right now, not every baby has the best possible start because of racial and geographic disparities, but we are changing that.

 “We’re pressing forward to bring real solutions to real people every day," she says.
 "I’m honored to guide our organization to find new ways to reach and protect all moms and babies today so that the next generation doesn’t have to face the same challenges."